Biñan–Muntinlupa 230kV

-The Biñan–Muntinlupa Transmission Line (abbreviated as 8LI1BIN-MUN, 8LI2BIN-MUN, 8LI3BIN-MUN, 8LI4BIN-MUN, BMTL) is a 230,000 volt, quadruple-circuit transmission line in Laguna and Metro Manila, Philippines that connects Biñan and Muntinlupa substations of National Grid Corporation of the Philippines (NGCP).
+The Biñan–Muntinlupa Transmission Line (abbreviated as 8LI1BIN-MUN, 8LI2BIN-MUN, 8LI3BIN-MUN, 8LI4BIN-MUN) and commonly known as Biñan–Muntilupa 230kV is a 230,000 volt, quadruple-circuit transmission line in Laguna and Metro Manila, Philippines that connects Biñan and Muntinlupa substations of National Grid Corporation of the Philippines (NGCP).
 It is on a one loop line from Biñan to Biñan.

 Route description

 Lines 1 and 2

 Lines 1 and 2 of the transmission line, mostly consists of lattice towers with steel poles on certain portions, was originally commissioned by the government-owned National Power Corporation (NAPOCOR/NPC), and are located within the service area of National Grid Corporation of the Philippines (NGCP) South Luzon Operations and Maintenance (SLOM) Districts 1 (South Western Tagalog) and 2 (South Eastern Tagalog; along with lines 3 and 4).
 The power line crosses into PNR Metro Commuter Line, Metro Manila Skyway, and South Luzon Expressway (SLEX).
 It turns left, passes into residential areas, establishments, and institutions within Muntinlupa, and crosses into Don Jesus Boulevard, South Station Transport Terminal, and Alabang Viaduct.

 Towers of the transmission line's lines 1 and 2 in Muntinlupa, Metro Manila.
 Left: Near Alabang Viaduct of South Luzon Expressway (SLEx) is lattice tower 34 that collapsed last April 19, 2017 due to a fire caused by informal settlers living under the tower, with the said tower was removed and retired, and replaced with a new double-circuit steel pole located at Highway Homes Subdivision.
 Right: New steel poles for the transmission line as seen from the Skyway south extension.

 Near the viaduct is tower 34 that collapsed last April 19, 2017 due to a fire caused by informal settlers living under the tower.
 It was later removed and retired, and replaced with a new double-circuit steel pole located at Highway Homes Subdivision.
 Bipole tower 34A is located, owned, operated, and maintained by National Grid Corporation of the Philippines (NGCP), is where NAPOCOR/NPC-era lattice tower 34 was once located, with steel poles 34B and 34C also NGCP-owned which are also double-circuit poles are located along the western side of Alabang Viaduct.

 The transmission line then continues straightforward, passes into Susana Heights Exit, enters Laguna upon crossing Tunasan River, passes into San Pedro and Biñan, and ends at Biñan Substation.